shubhamagrawal7/OSCP-cheatsheet/Miscellaneous/Steganography.md

 # Steganography Cheatsheet

 Steganography is the practice of hiding secret information within non-secret data or files.
-This cheatsheet provides an overview of various steganography techniques and tools to assist in uncovering hidden information.
+This cheatsheet provides an overview of various steganography techniques and tools to assist in uncovering hidden information. **Steganography is not a part of OSCP**

 ## Steganography Techniques